N-Khalid/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
-You will earn a perfect score for Deliverable 4 by completing all requirements below:

-The statistical study design has the following:
+**What metric or metrics are you going to test?**

-A metric to be tested is mentioned (5 pt)
+The metric to be tested will be horsepower.
+Horsepower is used to indicate the power produced by a vehicles engine.

-A null hypothesis or an alternative hypothesis is described (5 pt) A statistical test is described to test the hypothesis (5 pt) The data for the statistical test is described (5 pt)
+**What is the null hypothesis or alternative hypothesis?**

+The null hypothesis is there is not any significant difference between MechaCar and other vehicle's horsepower.
+The alternate hypothesis is there is a significant difference between MechaCar and other vehicle's horsepower.

+**What statistical test would you use to test the hypothesis?
+And why?**

+I would use a t-test to test the hypothesis because we're comparing the averages of two samples (MechaCar vs competitor vehicles)

+**What data is needed to run the statistical test?**

+We will need vehicle information such as engine type, engine torque and revolutions per minute (RPM)